Sentence List: Jobs

 Curtis Pride is deaf and was a baseball player.
 He played for many teams, such as the Detroit Tigers, Atlanta Braves, and New York Yankees.
 He is currently the coach for the Gallaudet University baseball team.

-Betty G. Miller was the first deaf woman to graduate from Gallaudet University with a doctoral degree in art.
+Betty G. Miller was the first deaf woman to graduate from Gallaudet University with a PhD degree in art.
 She was a famous artist who focused on the deaf perspective.

-B-E-T-T-Y G M-I-L-L-E-R SHE FIRST DEAF WOMAN GRADUATE GALLAUDET RECEIVE P-H-D (Doctoral) DEGREE WHAT?
+B-E-T-T-Y G M-I-L-L-E-R SHE FIRST DEAF WOMAN GRADUATE GALLAUDET RECEIVE #PHD DEGREE WHAT?
 ART.
 SHE FAMOUS ARTIST WHY?
 SHE FOCUS DEAF VIEW.